GreatFruitOmsk/pyqtdeploy-mirror/doc/sysroot.rst

 **qt5**
     This will build a static version of Qt5 from source (but not for the Android and iOS targets).
-It will also install Qt5 into the sysroot from an existing installation.
+It will also install Qt5 into the sysroot from an existing installation created by the standard installer.
 When building from source on Windows it requires Python v2.7 to be installed (but it does not need to be on :envvar:`PATH`).
 If building from source and SSL support using OpenSSL is required then OpenSSL must be built first.

 **sip**
     This builds a static version of the sip extension module for all target